degabut/examples/README.md

 docker-compose up -d
 ```

-6. Verify that your bot is running properly by, inviting your bot to your server, join and voice channel and send `!play never gonna give you up`
+6. Verify that your bot is running properly by, inviting your bot to your server, join a voice channel and send `!play never gonna give you up`

 ## Web Setup (optional)